 During a visit to Genoa City in 2008, Nina mentioned that her son was serving in the Iraq War.
 And in 2009, Phillip came home himself, now going by the nickname Chance, to deal with the shocking revelation that his father had faked his death all those years ago.
 Having been discharged from the Army, he began working at the Genoa City Police Department as a detective.
 Chance developed a crush on Chloe Mitchell, although it wasn't until he was stabbed and nearly died that she finally admitted her own feelings for him.
 During a trip to New York City, Chance proposed, but Chloe turned him down.
 But after talking with Kevin, Chloe changed her mind and Chance happily accepted her proposal!

 In 2019, Chance's name came up in connection to Adam Newman, who had been spending time with the Chancellor heir during his time in Vegas.
-What, exactly, their connection is and whether or not it means Chance will resurface again remains to be seen.
-Stay tuned to find out, and for more Y&R news, keep reading the CBS edition of Soaps In Depth magazine.
+And when Amanda Sinclair arrived in Genoa City, she revealed that she was an attorney representing Chance, who was contesting Katherine's will that left the bulk of the Chancellor fortune to Devon Hamilton.
+Stay tuned to find out what happens next, and for more Y&R news, keep reading the CBS edition of Soaps In Depth magazine.